tekknolagi/carp/README.md

 * EIP: Instruction pointer.
 Used for keeping place in code, gotos, calling, etc.
 * ESP: Stack pointer.
 Not currently in use; stack implementation is separate.
 * GBG: Garbage register mainly used for popping.

+## How to contribute

+One way:

+1. Check out the TODO.md file to see if anything needs doing.
+2. Write some code (following existing implicit style) and submit a pull request.

+Another way:

+1. Write some code for a feauture you want to exist and submit a pull request.

+## License

+Not sure yet.
+Probably GPL.
+For now assume Creative Commons Attribution NonCommercial (whatever license is on my blog, http://bernsteinbear.com).